jtimo/pycmg/docs/source/index.rst

 Concrete Mesostructure Generation using Python
 ==============================================

-PyCMG is an open source software package for generating synthetic concrete mesostructures.
+PyCMG is an open source software package for generating virtual concrete mesostructures.
 It is implemented in pure Python.

 .. toctree::
    :maxdepth: 3